Arij-arman/Math-tricks-Python/README.md

 # For beginners.........
 # Glimps of the code

-Click below
-<a href="https://github.com/Arij-arman/Math-tricks-Python/blob/main/main.py"> Source Code</a>
+Click here: <a href="https://github.com/Arij-arman/Math-tricks-Python/blob/main/main.py"> Source Code</a>